AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 particular rotary switch case, no. It is effectively read-only memory.
 But for some other device it very well could be meaningful, certainly.
 It depends on the hardware.
-But in this case, assigning a value to the Rotary_Switch variable would have no effect, which could be confusing to programmers.
+But in this case, assigning a value to the :ada:`Rotary_Switch` variable would have no effect, which could be confusing to programmers.
 It looks like a variable, after all.
 We wouldn't declare it as a constant because the human user could rotate the switch, resulting in a different value read.
 Therefore, we would hid the Ada variable